Follow these steps to properly close your pool this year

 Inground Pool Closing Instructions

-Pool Closing Instructions Follow these steps to properly close your pool this year One week prior to closing, bring in a pool water sample so that your pool can be properly balanced for the winter months.
-24 hours prior to closing the pool, add a dose of Fix to increase the sanitizer in your pool.…
+Pool Closing Instructions Follow these steps to properly close your pool this year 1.
+One week prior to closing, bring a water sample to the store so your pool can be properly balanced.
+2. 48 hours before closing, clean your sand filter with Filter Cleaner.
+If you have a cartridge filter, it can be cleaned…

 Pool Opening Instructions

-Pool Opening Instructions Follow these steps to properly open your pool this year Remove any leaves or debris from the top of your winter cover (this should not go in the pool).
-Remove the water off of your pool cover by either using a submersible pump or siphon method.
-When using a submersible pump please…
+Pool Opening Instructions Pool Opening Instructions 1.
+Remove any leaves or debris from the top of your winter cover (this should not go in the pool).
+2. Remove the water off your pool cover using a submersible pump.
+When using a submersible pump, please ensure that the pump is not sitting directly on the pool…